boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `effect_type` contains either one of the entires in `Base Effect Types` below or a mode specified addition.

 `data` contains `effect_type` specific data.
 Check `Base Effect Types` for more info.

+## Requirements
+Requirements are set up in 3 phases.
+Phase 1 is the individual requirements as documented above.
+They're defined in `terraforming_requirements.csv`.
+Phase 2 and 3 are grouping the requirements into OR and AND groups.
+Phase 2 is defined in `terraforming_requirements_OR.csv`, and phase 3 is defined wherever the requirements are used.

+`terraforming_requirements_OR.csv` has 5 fields.
+The `id` field contains the unique ID that this requirement is identified by.
+It only needs to be unique to this file.

+`tooltip` is the tooltip used whenever this requirement is queried for a tooltip.

+`tooltip_highlights` is a JSON Array of substrings that will be highlighted.

+`invert_all` contains `true` or `false`.
+If `true`, the result of the check is inverted and a requirement check that returns true instead returns false, and vice versa.

+`requirements` is a `|` separated list of requirement IDs from `terraforming_requirement.csv`.
+If any of the requirements returns true, then this requirement is satisfied.

+## Duration Modifiers

 ## Base Requirement Types
 `AlwaysTrue` always returns true for its requirement check.
 To get an `AlwaysFalse` type effect, put `true` in the `invert` field.